CadeBoost/cadeboost.github.io/_posts/2022-10-16-inspiration-and-overall-design.md

 *Pedestal arcade example from [Instructables](https://www.instructables.com/4-Player-Pedestal-Arcade-Cabinet-for-MAME/)*

 This is going to be painful.
 While I am very good with software, I am a complete novice with woodworking and electrical components.
 I'll do my best to document everything as I go so that it might help out others.
 Let the journey begin!

+In the [next post]({% post_url 2023-01-04-planning-a-joystick-button-layout %}), we'll plan a joystick button layout.